vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 1. Download the latest [release](https://github.com/Wyamio/Wyam/releases).
 2. Initializaton, it downloads itself some dependant nuget packages
 3. You choose template of the page (receipe and theme).
-Receipe is the template type, it's gonna be "Blog" in your ase
+Receipe is the template type, it's gonna be "Blog" in our case.
+The template for this blog is slightly modified "CleanBlog".
+4. Write your content (.